Enjoy a Journey through Yesteryear…

 Exhibits that include the story of “Queen Marinette“, the Native American women and fur trader that helped establish the Trading Post located on the Menominee.
 The trading post, which became the hub for the settlement that would later become the city that bears her name,

 The Lumber industry active in the area during the late 1800’s through the early 1900’s was spear headed by individuals such as Isaac Stephenson and Andrew Merryman.
 The Lumber industry in its prime provided jobs for thousands of new settlers.
-The efforts of these men and settlers alike made the harbor at the mouth of the Menominee River the busiest port in the World for the shipment of White Pine Lumber.
+In 1881 there were 31 sawmills on the Menominee river.
+During that period the port at the mouth of the Menominee River was claimed to be the busiest port in the World for the shipment of White Pine Lumber.1*

 Other exhibits include large displays featuring hundreds of items and pictures from our historic past.
 Themes included are: Our Native American Culture, agriculture, music and musical instruments, military items, and household appliances.
 Relics from the fishing and shipping industries and the stories about the Iconic leaders that served us in the fields business, medicine and public service.